sslab-keio/FiTx/README.md

 The main results provided in the paper is as follows:

-1. Number of warnings: The number of warnings generated are small
+1. Number of warnings: The number of warnings generated are small.
+    - As shown in Section 6.1.2 (Table 6(b)), our analysis only generates few warnings per source file.
+99.9% of the source files only generated at most 3 warnings per file.
+    - In total, our analysis generated 113 warnings (Table 8).
 2. Analysis time: The analysis time is not prolonged.
+    - FiTx focuses on achieving short analysis time while still finding as much bug as possible.
+As mentioned in Section 6.1.2 (Table 6(a)), 99%ile of the source file required less than 0.99 seconds to complete the analysis.
 3. Bug Detection Capabilities: FiTx was able to find 13 confirmed bugs.
+    - Our analysis was able to find 13 confirmed bugs in Linux kernel.
+Table 10 in Section 6.2 shows these results.

-We will provide a method to reproduce these key results.
+The rest of this section will provide a method to reproduce these key results.

 ### 1. Number of warnings
+To retrive the number of warnings, follow the following steps:
+1. run the analysis as shown in [this](#running-fitx-on-linux) section.
+2. Run `/FiTx/scripts/count_warning.py`.
+This script will count the warnings in the generated log file, and show the results.
+3. Alternatively, you could manually count the warning in the log file.

+### 2. Measuring analysis time of each source file
 TODO

-### 2. Bugs detection with FiTx
+### 3. Bugs detection with FiTx
-TODO

-### 3. Measuring analysis time of each source file
 TODO